Microsoft new update KB4577586 forces removal of Flash Player for good

 This week, Windows 10 users report seeing a new update permanently removing Flash from their systems.

-It was officially announced at the end of October last year when Microsoft and other browsers prepared for the upcoming Flash end-of-life, scheduled for late 2020.
+Microsoft released KB4577586, a Windows update that permanently removes Adobe Flash Player software from Windows devices.
+It was officially announced at the end of October last year, as Microsoft and other browsers prepared for Flash’s end-of-life in late 2020.

 The upgrade eliminates the Adobe Flash Player which is mounted in the “Applies to” section of every Windows operating system.
 You can’t uninstall it after applying this update.